 What counts as a “Threat” under Section 346?

 One of the acts that may ground an extortion charge is a “threat” made by the accused.
-It is important that the Crown proves a threat was actually made.
+The Crown should prove a threat was made.

 What is Reasonable Justification or Excuse?